bhardwajpragya1111-lgtm/MY-COOL-ESP32/README.md

 - Board outline
 - Drill information

+If you make changes to the PCB design, generate a new Gerber package from EasyEDA before ordering the PCB.

-### Step 4 - Generate the BOM
+### Step 4 - Prepare the Components

+Use the PCB design and component information to identify the components required for assembly.

-Generate a Bill of Materials (BOM) containing the components required to assemble the board.
+A Bill of Materials (BOM) can be prepared containing:
-The BOM should include information such as:

 - Component value
 - Component/package
 - Quantity
 - Part number or manufacturer part number where applicable

 ### Step 5 - Order the PCB

-Upload the generated Gerber ZIP file to a PCB manufacturing service.
+Upload the Gerber ZIP file to a PCB manufacturing service.

-Select the required PCB specifications such as:
+Select the required manufacturing specifications, such as:

 - PCB quantity
 - Number of layers